Soccer AM: Skill Skool

 Bob, you're the Skill Skool winner.
 Skills!"

 Rocket proceeds to thrust the ball into the mid-rift of the winner, while the teammates usually mob and even sometimes perform some prank.

+A live version of the segment where two freestylers pit their wits against each in showing off their best individual skills, to involve a different side.
+Rocket presents this part with the two opponents, surrounded by an audience from the car park, and with the same tune and rules with a short time limit addition.

 My Favourite Goal

 A famous footballer is asked to name his three favourite goals throughout his career so far, and the choices are played (in reverse order) at various stages throughout the show.
 Notable appearances have included Thierry Henry, Wayne Rooney, David Beckham, and Ryan Giggs.
 Ruud van Nistelrooy in this section was only asked to pick his top three favourite goals for Manchester United.
 The song used during the older version of 'My Favourite Goal' is "Strange and Beautiful (I'll Put a Spell on You)" by Aqualung.

 Our Man In A Caff

 This sketch involves crew member Trev, dressing up in a builders outfit, sitting in a café and reading the newspaper (presumably tabloid) and giving us his account of recent events in football and footballers all over the world, in a parody of James Richardson from Football Italia.
 This is a skit on the typical lazy English builder, having lunch in a café.
 Our Man In A Caff ends with Trev signing out with 'Over an Out' plus an added sign off from somebody or from somewhere.